 Anemia is a common disorder, occurring in around 20% of children in the US at some point in their lives.
+In addition, a study by the World Health Organization detailed that 269 million (39.8%) children aged 6 to 59 months across the globe have anemia.
 It happens when the body is not producing, losing, or destroying red blood cells quickly (2).

 Read the post to know about the types, causes, symptoms, diagnosis, and treatment for anemia in children.

 What Are The Types Of Anemia In Children?